U.S. heat wave frequency and length are increasing

 Large urban areas already face challenges related to heat.
 Surface air temperatures are often higher in urban areas than in surrounding rural areas for a number of reasons, including the concentrated release of heat from buildings, vehicles, and industry.
 This

-Data for this indicator are based on temperature and humidity measurements between 1961 and 2017 from long-term weather stations, which are generally located at airports.
+Data for this indicator are based on temperature and humidity measurements between 1961 and 2019 from long-term weather stations, which are generally located at airports.
 This indicator focuses on the 50 most populous U.S. metropolitan areas that have available weather data from a consistent location.
 The year 1961 was chosen as the starting point because most major cities have collected consistent data since at least that time.
 The methodology for this indicator is based on Habeeb et al. 2015.

 - Heat waves can lead to illness and death, particularly among older adults, the very young, economically disadvantaged groups, and other vulnerable populations such as those in outdoor occupations.

 - Prolonged exposure to excessive heat can lead to other impacts—for example, damaging crops and injuring or killing livestock.